TheDarkParalda/Apple-Stock-Price-Prediction/README.md

 * Training the model.
 * Plotting the accuracy and loss per epoch
 * Plotting the close values and checking how close it is to the actual prices.
+* Creating a simple trade algorithm to make money.
+* Calculate the Profits made and the Percentage of Profit from what could have been made.
+* Proving that the High and Low prices of a day does not depend on the Open value of the day.
+* Comparing the predicted candlestick with the real candlestick proving that High and Low values are wrong.

 ## Model Used
 ### LSTM